 President Joe Biden visits NKY Wednesday: What you need to know

-COVINGTON, KY (WXIX) -President Joe Biden will visit northern Kentucky on Wednesday morning.
+COVINGTON, KY (WXIX) -President Joe Biden is visiting northern Kentucky on Wednesday to tout spending more than $1 billion in federal grants to improve congestion on the aging Brent Spence Bridge.

-He is expected to discuss spending more than $1 billion for the aging Brent Spence Bridge that links Covington and downtown Cincinnati over the Ohio River along the Interstate 75 corridor.
+The bridge links Covington and downtown Cincinnati over the Ohio River along Interstate 75, one of the busiest trucking routes in America.

 Gov. Beshear and Gov. DeWine said last week both states are receiving money for the bridge and related road work.